-T 1 climate differs from the surrounding area.
+climate differs from the surrounding area.
 The term can refer to small areas which may be immediately adjacent to buildings, but the effects may be felt over a wider area depending on the scale of development.
 In the Royal Borough the term is related to the local effects on climate of the surrounding townscape, particularly the effect of high or large buildings.
 Glossary Sustainable Urban Drainage Systems ().
 Sustainable Urban Drainage Systems (SUDs). ().
 RBKC.
 Hearing discussions.
-According to the Mayor's drainage hierarchy, SUDs could include the storage of rainwater for later use, the use of infiltration techniques, such as porous surfaces in non-clay areas, the attenuation of rainwater in ponds or open water features for gradual release and the attenuation of rainwater by storing in tanks or sealed water features for gradual release.
-Glossary House in multiple occupation (HMO).
+Clossary According to the Mayor's drainage hierarchy, SUDs herei neuring discussionsi could include the storage of rainwater for later use, the use of infiltration techniques, such as porous surfaces in non-clay areas, the attenuation of rainwater in ponds or open water features for gradual release and the attenuation of rainwater by storing in tanks or sealed water features for gradual release.
+Classan House in multiple occupation (HMO).
 House in multiple occupation (HMO).
-RBKC - the planning definition of an HMO in the Borough varies from Under the changes in the Housing Act 2004, if a Under the changes in the Housing Act 2004, if a definition laid out in the 2004 landlord lets a property which is one of the landlord lets a property which is one of the following Housing Act.
+RBKC - the planning definition of an Glossary HMO in the Borough varies from Under the changes in the Housing Act 2004, if a Under the changes in the Housing Act 2004, if a definition laid out in the 2004 landlord lets a property which is one of the following landlord lets a property which is one of the Housing Act.
 The Planning definition following types it is a House in Multiple Occupation: types it is a House in Multiple Occupation: is simpler; it is a property that is occupied by more than one an entire house or flat which is let to three an entire house or flat which is let to three or household with an element of or more tenants who form two or more more tenants who form two or more shared facilities.
-This definition is households and who share a kitchen, households and who share a kitchen, carried forward from that in the bathroom or toilet; bathroom or toilet; adopted Unitary Development Plan. a house which has been converted entirely a house which has been converted entirely into bedsits or other non-self-contained into bedsits or other non-self-contained accommodation and which is let to three accommodation and which is let to three or or more tenants who form two or more more tenants who form two or more households and who share kitchen, households and who share kitchen, bathroom bathroom or toilet facilities; or toilet facilities: a converted house which contains one or a converted house which contains one or more flats which are not wholly self more flats which are not wholly self contained contained (ie the flat does not contain (ie the flat does not contain within it a within it a kitchen, bathroom and toilet) kitchen, bathroom and toilet) and which is within it a kitchen, bath both and tollet) Meeticif, butting official willer is

-- and which is occupied by three or more tenants who form two or more households; - a building which is converted entirely into self-contained flats if the conversion did not meet the standards of the 1991 Building Regulations and more than onethird of the flats are let on short-term tenancies; or - in order to be an HMO the property must be used as the tenants' only or main residence and it should be used solely or mainly to house tenants.
+This definition is households and who share a kitchen, households and who share a kitchen, carried forward from that in the bathroom or toilet; bathroom or toilet; adopted Unitary Development Plan. • a house which has been converted entirely a house which has been converted entirely into bedsits or other non-self-contained into bedsits or other non-self-contained accommodation and which is let to three accommodation and which is let to three or or more tenants who form two or more more tenants who form two or more households and who share kitchen, households and who share kitchen, bathroom bathroom or toilet facilities; or toilet facilities; • a converted house which contains one or a converted house which contains one or more flats which are not wholly self more flats which are not wholly self contained contained (ie the flat does not contain (ie the flat does not contain within it a 1 , kitchen, bathroom and toilet) and which is occupied by three or more tenants who form two or more households; • a building which is converted entirely into self contained flats if the conversion did not meet the standards of the 1991 Building Regulations and more than one-third of the flats are let on short-term tenancies; or • in order to be an HMO the property must be used as the tenants' only or main residence and it should be used solely or mainly to house tenants.
 Properties let to students and migrant workers will be treated as their only or main residence and the same will apply to properties which are used as domestic refuges.
+House in Multiple Occupation (HMO): RBKC Planning Definition Permanent residential accommodation occupied by more than one household and characterised by the shared use of facilities, normally of a W.C or bathroom or both.